 In the early 1990s, I developed an office-automation solution that eliminated a small typing pool, the work of maybe fifteen or twenty people.
 Automating routine typing tasks was not glamorous development work but, as a recently divorced mother of a four-year old, I was happy to have the contract.
-I had saved my corporate client a lot of money, and the solution made it possible for many of their remaining employees to spend holidays with family and friends for the first time in many years.
+I saved my corporate client money and the solution made it possible for many of their employees to spend holidays with family and friends for the first time in many years.
 The typists whose jobs I had eliminated were handed their pink slips three days before Thanksgiving.
+I was stunned.

-Nestlé probably shed half its U.S. office workforce in the thirteen years I was there while raising my son, and I was always grateful to find myself still at my desk after each downsize, which took place with master-planned efficiency every three to four years between 2000 and 2014.
-After the second or third one, the remaining employees appeared at times to be shell-shocked.
+In the thirteen years I spent as a corporate IT manager while raising my son, the company I worked for probably shed half its U.S. office workforce.
+It happened with master-planned efficiency every three to four years between 2001 and 2014.
+After the second or third one, those of us who remained began to show signs of shell-shock.
 The spectacle of a hard-working, older woman refusing to leave and having to be forcibly escorted out of the building never leaves you.
-Nor does the image of a direct report – divorced, with two sons still in high school – going into a full-blown panic in the mistaken belief that she was going to be fired, and directing her terrified rage at you.
+Neither does the image of a direct report – divorced, with two sons still in high school – going into a full-blown panic in the mistaken belief that she was going to be fired, and directing her terrified rage at you.

 The people in HR were not immune.
-In each job-cutting cycle, I would discover one of them dabbing at her teary eyes and trying to fix her makeup before leaving the sanctuary of the lady’s room to go to her next “I’m sorry to have to tell you…” meeting.
-It was so hard on them, in fact, that the company – one that always aspired to civilized business practices – eventually gave up on trying to give notices individually and just sent a single meeting request to everyone – same day, same time but with different conference rooms, one for the survivors, the other for the lost and, up until the moment of truth, no one would know which was which.
+In each job-cutting cycle, I would discover one of them, teary-eyed, trying to fix her makeup before leaving the sanctuary of the lady’s room to go to her next “I’m sorry to have to tell you…” meeting.
+It was so hard on them, in fact, that the company – which always aspired to civilized business practices – eventually gave up on trying to give notices individually and just sent a single meeting request to everyone – same day, same time but with different conference rooms, one for the survivors, the other for the lost and, up until the moment of truth, no one would know which was which.

 In one of the last of these purges, the only two conference rooms available at 10 AM on the designated day were on the same floor, right across from each other, and I had the slightly surreal experience of turning right when a co-worker I had been chatting with turned left, never to be seen again.
-And it was there, in that moment, that the typists I had displaced nearly twenty years earlier swung back into my consciousness and took up residence.
+And it was there, in that moment, that the typists I had displaced over a decade earlier swung back into my consciousness and took up residence.

 I am not one of the tribe of migrant tech workers seeking their fortunes as agents of the global enterprise or the next public offering.
 I am a local, a third generation professional women, born and raised in California.
 I have spent my entire working life in the American west – California, New Mexico, Nevada – and I and those typists are a part of local history, collateral damage and collateral damagers in the digital revolution that began in the 1980s.
 I was fortunate to ride the wave of technological innovation and to be able to raise my son doing it, but I have no loyalty to technology, and I have grown impatient with the ‘inevitability’ arguments – the ones we all use to convince ourselves that we have no control over what “technology” does to us.
 Of course we do.